miso-sound/miso-sound-annotate/guide.md

 labels and umbrella categories.

--   If there is at least 250 ms between instances of a sound, label the onset & offset separately
+-   If there is at least 250 ms between instances of a sound, label the onset & offset separately (or when in doubt always label separately?)